DariaCappey/VSCodeExtension/README.md

 # markline VS Code Extension

 This is an extenstion for VisualStudio Code.

+Get the extension in VSCode: Just search for *lineMaker*!

 You can mark lines containing special words or strings and delete all lines with or all lines without them.